 The miter gauge included with your saw allows you to make miter cuts and cross-cuts (cuts across the grain of the wood).
-When not in use, the miter gauge can be stored by hanging it on one of the storage pins on the left side of the saw (see Fig. 60).
+When not in use, the miter gauge can be stored by hanging it on one of the storage pins on the left side of the saw (see Fig. 64).

-The main bar of the miter gauge fits in the T-shaped slots in the table (see Fig. 23 on page 26).
+The main bar of the miter gauge fits in the T-shaped slots in the table (see Fig. 26).
 There is one slot on each side of the blade and the miter gauge can be used in either slot.
 However, do not use the miter gauge in the slot on the left of the blade when making bevel cuts.
 Positioning the miter gauge in the left slot when making bevel cuts causes the blade to be tilted toward the miter gauge and the operator's hand which could result in a serious injury.

 The face of the miter gauge can be adjusted between -60° and +60° relative to the blade.
-To adjust the miter angle, turn the handle counter-clockwise approximately 1⁄2 turn to unlock the miter gauge head (see Fig. 61).
+To adjust the miter angle, turn the handle counter-clockwise approximately 1/2 turn to unlock the miter gauge head (see Fig. 65).
 Pull the indexing pin out until it stops, and then rotate the head until the indicator is positioned over the desired angle on the miter gauge scale.
 Use an angle gauge to set the angle between the miter gauge head and the blade if precise alignment is needed.
 Once the angle is correct, turn the handle clockwise to lock the miter gauge head.

 Adjustable index stops at -45°, 0°, and +45° are provided to allow quick and precise alignment at those angles.
-To use the index stops, rotate the miter gauge head until the angle indicator reads approximately 5° higher (more positive) than the desired angle, and then push the indexing pin forward until it stops.
+To use the index stops, rotate the miter gauge head until the angle indicator reads approximately $5^{\circ}$ higher (more positive) than the desired angle, and then push the indexing pin forward until it stops.
 Next, rotate the miter gauge head counter-clockwise until the index stop hits the indexing pin, and then tighten the handle to lock the gauge at the desired angle.
-The index stops are preset at the factory to be within $\pm 0.5^{\circ}$ of the true angle, so further adjustment should not be necessary.
-If you wish to adjust the index stops, see page 74 for instructions.
+The index stops are preset at the factory to be within $\pm$ 0.5° of the true angle, so further adjustment should not be necessary.
+If you wish to adjust the index stops, see page 73 for instructions.

 For added safety, an optional wood face can be mounted to the miter gauge face to provide additional support when cutting large or small workpieces.
 To mount the face, use wood screws with shanks sized to fit through the slots in the miter gauge head.
-The wood face should be at least 1 inch higher than the maximum depth of cut, and should extend beyond the edges of the miter gauge head.
+The wood face should be at least 1 inch higher than the